-One of the Scriptures that is twisted out of context to support the idea that Christians ‘need’ a religious leader to hear from God, is the last part of Romans 10:14 [“how shall they hear without a preacher?“].
+One Scripture that is often taken out of context to support this idea is the last part of Romans 10:14 which says, “how shall they hear without a preacher?“

-As with any passage of Scripture, the key to properly interpreting the meaning of the text is paying attention to the context [who, when, what, where, why, how].
+As with any passage of Scripture, the key to properly interpreting the meaning of the text is paying careful attention to the context (who, when, what, where, why, and how).

-This question can be easily answered by reading the beginning of Romans chapter 10 which says, “Dear brothers and sisters, the longing of my heart and my prayer to God is for the people of Israel [the Jews] to be saved.”
+When Paul wrote, “how shall they hear without a preacher?” who was he referring to when he said “they”?
+This question can be answered by reading the beginning of Romans chapter 10 which says, “Dear brothers and sisters, the longing of my heart and my prayer to God is for the people of Israel [the Jews] to be saved.”
 (Romans 10:1)

-Looking at Romans 10:1 which sets the stage for this chapter and flows into the context of verse 14, it is clear that Paul was referring to unsaved Jews and his desire for them to be saved.
+Looking at Romans 10:1 which sets the stage for this chapter and flows into the context of verse 14, we see that Paul was referring to unsaved Jews and his desire for them to be saved.
 He wasn’t referring to those who have already heard the Gospel and received salvation in Christ Jesus.

-When he wrote “how shall they hear without a preacher?”, he wasn’t saying “how shall born-again Christians hear from God without a preacher.”
-He was saying how shall the people of Israel [unsaved Jews] hear of Jesus Christ without a preacher/evangelist [one who proclaims the Gospel]?
+When Paul wrote, “how shall they hear without a preacher?” he wasn’t asking “how shall born-again believers hear from God without a preacher?”
+He was asking how shall the people of Israel [unsaved Jews] hear of Jesus Christ without a preacher/evangelist [one who proclaims the Gospel]?

-So, next time you hear someone twist Romans 10:14 out of context to imply that you can’t hear directly from God without a religious leader, don’t fall for the okie doke because the context is actually referring to unsaved Jews — not born-again Christians.
+Next time you hear someone twist Romans 10:14 out of context to imply that you can’t hear from God directly for yourself, don’t fall for their misuse of Scripture because Paul was referring to unsaved Jews — not born-again believers.

-During the Old Covenant, God primarily spoke to the children of Israel through prophets (Hebrews 1:1-2).
-But in the New Covenant, we have the promise of the Holy Spirit who lives in us — and therefore, we have the ability, the responsibility, and the privilege of hearing directly from God and obeying His voice.
+During the Old Covenant, God spoke to the children of Israel primarily through prophets (Hebrews 1:1-2).
+But in the New Covenant, we have the promise of the Holy Spirit who lives in us — therefore, we have the ability, the responsibility, and the privilege of hearing directly from God for ourselves and obeying His voice.

 “As it is written in the Scriptures, ‘They will all be taught by God.’
 Everyone who listens to the Father and learns from him comes to me.”
 (John 6:45)